Key takeaways

 - Master sheet with definitions, formulas, benchmarks, and mappings.

-- Inventory of KPIs with owner, source, refresh frequency, last update.
+- Inventory of KPIs with owner, source, refresh frequency, and last update.

 - Formula library with examples for product and services DSO.